fmwong77/errand-runner/README.md

 * As a user, I want to be able to login and create an errand.
 * As a user, I want to be able to login and run others errand.
 * As a user, I want to be able to comment on the completed errand that I've posted.
 The errand runner is able to reply to my comment.
-* As a user, I want to be able to update my information.
+* As a user, I want to be able to update my information such as my first and last name and my password.
 * As a user, I want to be able to logout from the application.

 ### TECHNICAL OBJECTIVES